KDE/digikam-doc/post_processing/pano_creator.rst

     :alt:
     :align: center

-    The Panorama Creator Wizard with the Huggin Components Detection
+    The Panorama Creator Wizard with the Hugin Components Detection

 This plugin is based on the `Hugin command line tools <https://hugin.sourceforge.io/>`_ to analyze and assemble the items.
 If all software components are found on your system, just select the output format that you prefer to render the panorama and click on **Next** button.
 The page below must appears: